Jerry Sullivan

-Jerry Sullivan (born July 13, 1944) is a former American football coach who was an offensive assistant for the Arizona Cardinals of the National Football League (NFL).
-He's spent 25-years in the National Football League, 24 of them as a wide receivers coach.
+Jerry Sullivan (born July 13, 1944) is an American former football coach who was an offensive assistant for the Arizona Cardinals of the National Football League (NFL).
+He spent 25 years in the NFL, 24 of them as a wide receivers coach.
 He also spent over 20-years as a college football coach.

 Collegiate coaching career

 His first coaching job was with Kansas state in 1971.
 From 1973 to 1974, Sullivan was an assistant coach with the Texas Tech Red Raiders under head coach Jim Carlen.
 Sullivan then became wide receivers coach at South Carolina from 1976 to 1982.
 In 1983, he spent a one-season as the Indiana Hoosiers wide receivers coach.
 From 1984 to 1990, Sullivan moved to LSU as the wide receivers coach and he was also the wide receivers coach at Ohio State in 1991.

 In 2017, Sullivan returned to the college ranks as a football consultant at LSU primarily focusing on wide receivers.
 On January 11, 2018, he moved to a full-time role on the coaching staff as senior offensive assistant/passing game coordinator.
 On January 9, 2019, Sullivan announced his retirement.